idleberg/sublime-nsis/README.md

 Package Control will keep all installed packages up-to-date!

 ### Windows Installer
-Assuming that you're already familiar with NSIS, you can build yourself a setup file to install this package.
+Assuming that you're already familiar with NSIS, you can build yourself a setup executable to install this package.
 Download `installer.nsi` from the scripts folder, compile the source and execute the generated file.
-You can choose which packages you can install.
+You can choose which packages you want to install.

 ### Manual installation